 The TIPS is a packet schedular that schedules the packet according to the traffic profile of downstream links.
 Packets are enqueued to different queues with dynamic dequeue order following the ranks of the traffic profile, and the size of the dequeue size is dependent on the weights of traffic profiles.
 The control traffic is separated and handled with different policies different from TIPS.
 The TIPS was initially developed for NS2 (A. Husen et al., 2021); however, since the NS2 development has stopped, it was ported to Network Simulator 3 (NS3) (Riley & Henderson, 2010).
 The implementation of TIPS for NS3 is available in the supplementary material of this paper.

-II - TLM Performance Results
+II - TLM Performance Results and Analysis

 This section focuses on analyzing the traffic generated from the serving areas, evaluating the performance of TLM on aggregation and core nodes, and finally, the network performance analysis, which includes throughput, delay, and jitter.
 Finally, the network performance shall be compared with results obtained without TLM.